-- Windows 2008 R2 - Windows 2012 (R1/R2) - Windows 2016 (presently "Additional LSA Protection" is not supported) - Windows 2019 (presently "Additional LSA Protection" is not supported)
+- Windows 2008 R2 - Windows 2012 (R1/R2) - Windows 2016 (presently "Additional LSA Protection" is not supported) - Windows 2019 (presently "Additional LSA Protection" is not supported) - Windows 2022 (presently "Additional LSA Protection" is not supported)

 Standalone system with local users

 At this time, AuthLite version 2 can only be used on Domain member machines.
 AuthLite v1.2 can be installed and used for standalone servers/workstations up to 2008R2 and Windows 7.